 Why am I still seeing all those stock photos?
 Why am I still suffering through boring product catalogs?
-Why do I still have to plough through tedious investor information sections, and even more tedious press archives, on almost every Web site?
+Why do I still have to plow through tedious investor information sections, and even more tedious press archives, on almost every website?

 My message in this article is simple: Make your Web site stand out by involving your customers.
 How can you do that?
 Try involving your audience in a test — a test that might very well shock you today but will pay dividends in the future.
 Here’s what you should do.

 Collect all of the interesting feedback sent to your site by customers.
 Now, pick out the 10 most interesting comments and start dialogues with the people who sent those emails.
 These individuals are going to be your future brand custodians.
 They are real people with real experience of your brand.
 And they’re likely to dedicate some time to helping you improve your brand’s performance since they’ve already taken the time to send you an unsolicited email.

 Now, your press room.
 Get hold of five journalists and ask them to help you create the best press room on the web.
 Do the same with your investors, your suppliers, and all of the other audience sectors your website is trying to attract.

 I’m sorry to say it, but you can’t possibly be an expert communicator to all those audiences.
 That might well be at the root of your site’s problem — the reason why its pages exemplify every cliché on the Net.